 For example, PlantMed conducts an hour-long consultation to discuss your medical history and needs, with frequent follow-up appointments over the first 6 weeks as your dosage is increased.

 While it is technically legal to buy CBD products below a 150mg a day dosage without a prescription, in reality, no products have been approved for this kind of sale yet.

-Nonetheless, there is a ‘green market’ of online and offline businesses selling CBD to people without a prescription anyway.
-Unless the product contains so little CBD that it is unlikely to have any effect on you, this is still illegal.
+Nonetheless, there is a ‘green market’ of online businesses selling CBD to people without a prescription anyway.

 If you are not eligible for CBD treatment, you might be tempted to buy it from one of these sellers instead.
-However, there are some important considerations to research here:
+However, there are some important considerations to research when going down this pathway: